-Whether you’re a company looking to hire in house or an affiliate marketing company to manage your program, or you’re an affiliate and want to know what the affiliate manager you’ve been talking to is supposed to do, there can be a lot of questions.
+Are you a company looking to hire an in house affiliate manager?
+Maybe you’re looking for an affiliate marketing company to manage your program.
+Or are you an affiliate and just want to know what the affiliate manager you’ve been talking to is supposed to do for you, there can be a lot of questions and confusion.

 This guide will help you learn everything about the job of an affiliate manager including: